dbaston/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

 Please note that **datastore.properties** isn't mandatory.
 The plugin provides two possibilities to access to time series data:

-* **Using a shapefile** in order to store the granules indexes.
-That's the default behavior without providing the *datastore.properties* file.
+* **Using a shapefile** in order to store the granule indexes.
+This is the default behavior without providing the **datastore.properties** file.
 * **Using a DBMS**, which maps the timestamp to the corresponding raster source.
 The former uses the **time** attribute for access to the granule from the mapping table.

-For production installation is strong recommended the usage of a DBMS instead of shapefile in order to improve performances.
+For production installation it is strongly recommended to use a DBMS instead of shapefile for best performance.

-Otherwise the usage of a shapefile could be useful in development and test environments due to less configurations are needed.
+However, the usage of a shapefile can be convenient in development and test environments because less configuration is needed.

 datastore.properties
 """"""""""""""""""""

-Here is shown an example of datastore.properties suitable for Postgis.
+Here is an example of a **datastore.properties** suitable for PostGIS:

 .. list-table::
    :widths: 15 20 75